Accessing data on network share over CIFS/SMB

 Windows

-This is a Windows OS limitation which can be bypassed using the following
+This is a Windows OS limitation which can be bypassed using the following three methods:

-- Mapping a network drive manually using the PSEXEC tool
+- Mapping a network drive manually using the PSEXEC tool.

 New user permissions